 Ensuring that you set about gathering data in the correct manner should be a key part of the strategizing at the beginning of your campaign.
 Without doing so, you may well end up with reams of fantastic data, that is simply not in an accessible format.
 For example, traditional direct mail campaigns often face the problem of containing information which is too general - this problem is only extenuated as scale grows.
-Ecanvasser provides a solution to this, allowing you to ensure that the letters that your Voters receive are tailored to topics, and policies, that particularly appeal to them.
+Ecanvasser provides a solution to this, allowing you to ensure that the letters that your Contacts receive are tailored to topics, and policies, that particularly appeal to them.

 Having immediate access to clean data will allow you to segment your database rapidly and efficiently:

-- examine your voter database
+- examine your database